 Combining ergonomics adapted with the durable build quality and a sleek platinum finish, Surface Earphones is an attractive pair of cans.
 Plastic (ear-cup) and steel (headband).
 Each of these components is strong and durable.
 Soft-touch exterior looks great, plus a nice shine factor that plays between the metal and plastic headphones’ premium look.

-Microsoft Surface is a very comfortable and lightweight headphones.
+Microsoft Surface is a very comfortable and lightweight headphone.
 Its Cup is good enough for the pad and most ears.
 The headband is a very good pad and does not put too much pressure on the head.
 This should be enough comfortable for a long listening session.
 But weight bit heavy then Bose QC and sony.

 The surface is Bluetooth compatible 4.2 version and can connect with two devices together (phone and computer).
 And surface stable connection up to 42ft and they claimed a line-of-sight range of 296ft.